Southern Downs Regional Council

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence

 |Resident workers field of qualification|

-Analysis of the field of qualifications in the Southern Downs Regional Council shows that the three largest fields the resident workers were qualified in were:
+Analysis of the field of qualifications in the Southern Downs Regional Council shows that the three largest fields the resident workers (All industries) were qualified in were:

 - Engineering and Related Technologies (1,408 people or 10.0%)

 - Management and Commerce (1,325 people or 9.4%)

 In combination these three fields accounted for 3,650 people in total or 25.9% of the resident workers (All industries).